 Reduced Sunday and holiday penalty rates for retail and hospitality workers failed to ignite the boom in employment as promised by employer groups who supported the change.

-A new report Penalty Rates and Employment One Year Later from The Australia Institute’s Centre for Future Wor examined employment and working hours in the retail and hospitality industries in the year since penalty rates were first cut.
+A new report from The Australia Institute’s Centre for Future Work examined employment and working hours in the retail and hospitality industries in the year since penalty rates were first cut.

 The report found, since the initial penalty rate reduction imposed by the Fair Work Commission on 1 July 2017: